CodingAP/advent-of-code/writeups/2022/day15_writeup.md

 Example: `2 * (5 - 3) + 1 = 5`

+Using this, we can find the range that the row hold using the diamond's positions...
+Farthest Left: `position.x - (radius - distance_to_center)`
+Farthest Right: `position.x - (radius - distance_to_center)`

 With this, you can easily find how many spaces collide with a specific line, which helps solve this problem.